As an Amazon Associate I earn from qualifying purchases.

 5 height adjustments.
 Most of the other scooters I looked at had only 3 height adjustments for the handlebars.
 If you have 3 adjustments you can probably find a usable one, but 5 gives you a much better chance to find a well-fitting and comfortable option.

-Given the great price, excellent features, customer reviews, and overall awesomeness, this is the scooter you want!
+Given the great price, excellent features, customer reviews, and overall awesomeness, this is the kick scooter you want!

 My Experience With The Hudora 230